Prime number cicadas — really!

 If the cicadas come out very often, the birds develop their own cycles and are ready for the cicadas, every second year, or every third.
 So longer cycles are advantageous — the insects are making sure that fewer specialized predators will be waiting for them.

 But why 13 and 17?
 Why the prime numbers?

 Most cicada predators have a population cycle of between two and ten years.
 Now imagine twelve-year cicadas: they would be a feast for predators with two, three, four, and six year cycles.
 That would not be good.
 Any number of years that is divisible by smaller numbers corresponding with a predator’s population cycle leaves the victims vulnerable.

 As Gould explained it, by cycling at a large prime number cicadas minimize the number of times their periods coincide with those of the predators.
 For instance, three-year predators can expect to feed on 17-year cicadas once every 3×17 = 51 years; five-year predators can expect to feed on them once every 5×17 = 85 years.
 The 13 and the 17 year cicadas even avoid two-year predators every second coming.

 Evolution figured all this out, with no formal mathematical training.
-These cicadas can count to seventeen!
+And stand in awe: these cicadas can count to seventeen!
 Try it out yourself, if you are inclined: lock yourself in a dark cellar and come out exactly seventeen years later, on a specific day when millions of other cellar dwellers do the same.
 Or take my word for it — it’s hard.